 Segmenting audiences and creating individualized emails or texting help you show that you are listening to and engaging the contact.

-First-time homebuyers, for example, should receive messaging created for their timeline in the rental cycle.
+First-time homebuyers, for example, should receive mortgage marketing messaging created for their timeline in the rental cycle.
 Using database intelligence will also allow you to see if your lead has their credit pulled by another mortgage professional and will ping you when this happens.

 Those with credit issues to resolve should be on a game plan that teaches them how to create positive credit habits.
 Once that credit score is healthy, your technology platform should ping you and the customer to let you both know it’s time to buy a home.